 Probiotics are not all equally effective in preventing NEC in preterm infants.
-A variety of probiotic strains have been tested in the different trials.
-A detailed analysis of the published data on the effects of probiotics for preterm infant regarding different specific probiotic strains was recently performed by the ESPGHAN Working Group on Probiotics, Prebiotics and Committee on Nutrition[20].
+A variety of probiotic strains have been tested in different trials.
+A detailed analysis of the published data on the effects of probiotics for preterm infant regarding specific probiotic strains was recently performed by the ESPGHAN Working Group on Probiotics, Prebiotics and Committee on Nutrition[20].
 They concluded that both Lactobacillus rhamnosus GG and Bifidobacterium lactis Bb-12/B94 appeared to be effective in reducing NEC.
 Both the combination of Lactobacillus rhamnosus GG with Bifidobacterium longum BB536 and the combination of Bifidobacterium lactis Bb-12 with Bifidobacterium longum BB536, however, showed no measurable effect.
-They suggest that we need to define more precisely the optimal treatment strategies before the routine clinical use of probiotics in preterm infants for prevention of NEC can be recommended.
-Recently, another meta-analysis also concluded that multiple strains probiotics were associated with a significantly lower incidence of NEC, with a pooled OR of 0.36 (95%CI: 0.24-0.53; P < 0.00001)[21].
+They suggest that we need to more precisely define the optimal treatment strategies before the routine clinical use of probiotics in preterm infants for NEC prevention can be recommended.
+Another recent meta-analysis concluded that multiple strains of probiotics were associated with a significantly lower incidence of NEC, with a pooled OR of 0.36 (95%CI: 0.24-0.53; P < 0.00001)[21].
 As probiotics are neither drugs nor devices, they fall into a peculiar category of medical intervention and are therefore not strictly regulated.
-Since the cost of probiotics is low and the consequences of NEC can be devastating, given the available evidence and safety profile of probiotics from the large number of infants studied, a strong argument can be made for the routine use of probiotics in all preterm infants during their NICU stay[22].
+Because the cost of probiotics is low and the consequences of NEC can be devastating, given the available evidence and safety profile of probiotics from the large number of infants studied, a strong argument can be made for the routine use of probiotics in all preterm infants during their NICU stay[22].
 By offering donor milk to infants at high risk when no maternal milk was available, along with the routine use of probiotics, no confirmed NEC cases were reported in a NICU in Canada for over a year[22].
 A much lower incidence of NEC was also observed in Japan where the use of probiotics in preterm infants was routine[23].
-Based upon this strong evidence, Dr. Taylor[22] argues that NEC can be prevented easily by the routine use of human milk and prophylactic probiotics.
+Based upon this strong evidence, Dr. Taylor[22] argues that NEC can be easily prevented by the routine use of human milk and prophylactic probiotics.

 In fact, a large number of commercially available probiotic preparations have been used in different clinical settings.
-However, all of those products have not been approved as prescription medications through routine vigorous rules and regulations.
+However, all of these products have not been approved as prescription medications through routine vigorous rules and regulations.
 Concerns regarding the quality of probiotics and the risk of probiotic-associated sepsis have been raised.
 For example, an increased incidence of NEC associated with routine administration of a particular probiotic preparation, Infloran™, in extremely preterm infants was recently reported[24].
 In this observational study, the routine use of probiotics was implemented in 2008 in one NICU.
 Infants born at < 28 wk gestational age were prospectively followed and compared with historical controls.
-Routine use of Infloran™ in Infants was associated with an increase in NEC stage II or higher (13.3% vs 5.9%; P = 0.010).
-Surgical NEC was 12.1% vs 5.9% (P = 0.029).
+Routine use of Infloran™ in infants was associated with an increase in stage II or higher NEC (13.3% vs 5.9%; P = 0.010).
+Surgical NEC was 12.1% versus 5.9% (P = 0.029).
 Adjusting for confounders (sex, gestational age, antenatal steroids and human milk) did not change those trends (P = 0.019).
-Therefore, some experts propose that if an NICU plans to pursue the use of probiotics as a routine supplementation for preterm infants, a quality improvement approach should be utilized to measure the desired effect of probiotics on the risk of NEC and also to assess their safety[19].
+Therefore, some experts propose that if an NICU plans to pursue the use of probiotics as a routine supplementation for preterm infants, a quality improvement approach should be utilized to measure the desired effect of probiotics on the risk of NEC and to assess their safety[19].

 RESTRICT EMPIRIC ANTIBIOTIC USE